foliagecp/sdk/docs/glossary.md

 ## Foliage Control Plane

-The **Foliage Control Plane** represents a comprehensive set of tools and functionalities of the platform allowing to implement the listed [features](./features.md).
+The **Foliage Control Plane** is a comprehensive set of tools and functionalities of the platform that provides a universal control environment for integrated 3rd party systems and allows to implement the listed [features](./features.md).

 ## Stateful Functions (statefun)